YangJiaaaa/QR-in-China-Pre/README.md

 2. small space
 3. strong adaptability to getting dirty and damaged

-## Mobile Payment _ A product of China's economic system
+## Mobile Payment _ A success of Third-party payment

+The banking system of China undertakes two basic business
+1. identity authentication
+2. transfer settlement.

+characteristics of Mobile Payment Platform in China:
+1. Savings card is the mainstream
+2. Instant transfer.

+Saving cards:
+1. No treshold, open accouts freely
+2. Get card instantly

 ## Sharing Bikes _ A new utilizaiton mode of public resources
 <img src="Bike-sharing.jpg" width="50%" height="50%">